ActivitySim/activitysim/docs/gettingstarted.rst

 Installation
 ------------

-1. Install `Anaconda 64bit Python 3 <https://www.anaconda.com/distribution/>`__.
-It is best to use Anaconda as noted below with ActivitySim.
+1. It is recommented that you install and use a *conda* package manager for your system.
+One easy way to do so is by using `Anaconda 64bit Python 3 <https://www.anaconda.com/distribution/>`__, although you should consult the `terms of service <https://www.anaconda.com/terms-of-service>`__ for this product and ensure you qualify (as of summer 2021, businesses and governments with over 200 employees do not qualify for free usage).
+If you prefer a completely free open source *conda* tool, you can download and install the appropriate version of `Miniforge <https://github.com/conda-forge/miniforge#miniforge3>`__.

-2. If you access the internet from behind a firewall, then you need to configure your proxy server.
-To do so, create a .condarc file in your Anaconda installation folder, such as:
+2. If you access the internet from behind a firewall, then you may need to configure your proxy server.
+To do so, create a `.condarc` file in your home installation folder, such as:

 ::